towardsuffering/portfolio-blog/content/sections/about/about.md

 🌟 Passionate about incremental improvement in work and in life

-📦 Thinks outside "𝘵𝘩𝘦 𝘣𝘰𝘹" by stress-testing my ideas with others' opinions
+📦 Thinks outside "𝘵𝘩𝘦 𝘣𝘰𝘹" by acknowledging others' opinions

-💼 Experienced in retail and corporate culture
+💼 Experienced in retail, corporate, and startup culture

-🎯 Career objective is to make the world a better place by imrpoving service standards
+🌎 Makes the world a better place with improved service standards

 Photo by <a href="https://unsplash.com/@clemhlrdt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Clément H </u></a> on Unsplash